imixs/imixs-workflow/src/site/markdown/core/index.md

 See the section [WorkflowKernel](./workflowkernel.html) for more information.

-### The Plugin API
+### The Microkernel Architecture Pattern

-The Imixs Plugin-API is the extension concept of the Imixs-Workflow Engine.
-The business logic of an application as also technical interfaces can be implemented by plugins which can easily be activated through the workflow model.
+Imixs-Workflow provides a *microkernel architecture pattern* as an extension mechanism to the Imixs-Workflow Engine.
+The Imixs microkernel pattern allows you to add additional features to the Imixs-Workflow engine extending the processing cycle of a BPMN Event as well as a concept for separation and isolation.

-See the section [Plugin-API](./plugin-api.html) for more information.
-The Imixs-Workflow Engine defines a set of [standard plugins](../engine/plugins/index.html) to be used in a workflow model.
+Find more details in the sections [Plugin-API](./plugin-api.html) and [Adapter-API](./adapter-api.html).

 ### The Workflow Manager

-The WorkflowManager interface defines the uppermost layer of each workflow system based on the _Imixs-Workflow API_.
-The interface _org.imixs.workflow.WorkflowManager_ provides basic methods to create and control a process instance.
+The *WorkflowManager* interface defines the uppermost layer of each workflow system based on the Imixs-Workflow API.
+The interface *org.imixs.workflow.WorkflowManager* provides basic methods to create and control a process instance.

-If you develop your own workflow engine you need to implement this interface.
-The Imixs WorkflowKernel expects an instance of WorkflowManager when processing a workflow instance.
+The [Imixs-Workflow Engine](../engine/index.html) is the standard implementation of a Workflow Manager.
+If you might want to develop your own workflow engine, you must implement this interface.